veksh/ansible-oracle-xe/README.md

 - Usual Oracle XE system requirements (see below for VM config)
 - Currently tested on SLES, could work on other distributions with some modifications.

-Steps to create "orepl-m0" on orepl-m0-vm
+Steps to create "orepl-xe" on orepl-xe-vm
 =========================================

 Somewhat site-specific